layilin/SP23-33852/_paginated/sc-page062.md

 [^f62n3]: Also known as verbena (*Verbena officinalis*), an herbal shrub whose native range is the Old World to Australia.

-[^f62n4]: Gift of god.

-[^f62n5]: *Rheum rhabarbarum*, a plant whose native range includes southern Siberia and northern and central China.
-Traditionally used for indigestion and bowel complaints; now commonly used as a fruit.
+[^f62n4]: *Rheum rhabarbarum*, a plant whose native range includes southern Siberia and northern and central China.
+Traditionally used for indigestion and bowel complaints; now commonly used as a fruit. *Donum Dei* means the gift of God.

 ---